cerebral-legacy/cerebral-website/content/get-started/01_get-started.en.md

 Go to *localhost:3000* and you should see a blue button with some text in it.
 So yeah, congratulations you have mastered the first step in the tutorial.
-Our Goal now is to build up a very simple demo app showing off key features of cerebral:
+Our Goal now is to build up a very simple demo app showing off key features of Cerebral:

 - **Controller**
 - **Signals**
 - **Actions**
 - **Providers**
 - **Routing**

+They are all explained in depth in the [Concepts](../concepts/01_the-architecture.html) - Section.

 ### Structure and bootstrapping